Meet our team! These amazing people are helping to spread the joy of ukulele from Toronto to Timbuktu.

 JHUI Director / Logistics

-One of the reasons Angela loves to teach is because of the effect music has on people’s lives.
+She loves to teach because of the effect music has on people’s lives.
 “I particularly love the ukulele!
-I have witnessed the ukulele not only as an educational tool, but as a vehicle for building social groups, a companion through serious illness, a team builder for a staff group, and as an antidote for lonely seniors.
-My students range in age from 5 to 95 years and no matter what the age, learning the ukulele is the beginning of a wondrous journey!”
+I have witnessed the ukulele not only as an educational tool, but as a vehicle for building social groups, a companion through serious illness, a team builder for a staff group, and as a joyful activity for seniors.
+Life is always better with a ukulele in it!”

 Director of Engagement